Abodx9/KI-BigData/README.md

 - Optimized PDF extractors based on font names and sizes
 - Implemented manual processing where necessary

+### **Data Visualization**

+- Creation of diagrams and charts to visualize the data in %
+- Use of Matplotlib, Seaborn, and Wordcloud to create diagrams and charts

+- Wordcloud to visualize the most frequent words in the party programs (for topics and opinions)
+- Bar chart to visualize word length in the party programs (for opinions)
+- Bar chart to visualize sentiment analysis in the party programs
+- Bar chart to visualize the frequency of keywords in the topics of the party programs
+- Heatmap to visualize the frequency of keywords in the opinions of the party programs

 ### **Vector Database Creation**

 - Created Vector Database using chromaDB